JoinCODED/TASK-React-Auth-ChatApp/README.md

 2. add a Logout button in the navbar
 3. add a Logout methon in the authStore
 4. call the logout method when the user clicks the logout button
+5. make sure that if you refresh the user stayes logeed in

 ```js